 Determines how fast the control responds to an error in engine speed from the speed-reference setting.
-The gain is set to provide stable control of the engine at light or unloaded conditions.
+The gain is set to provide stable control of the engine at rated speed and light or unloaded conditions.
+The gain value is linear between the Idle Prop Gain tunable and the Rated Prop Gain tunable.

-02 RESET 1
+03 RESET 1